xwax/xwax.github.io/docs/build_xwax_from_source.md

 **And you're done!**

-  * If your build encounterd errors consult the install file for help, and run ''make clean'' to remove the previous build.
+  * If your build encounterd errors consult the install file for help, and run `make clean` to remove the previous build.
 The most likely problem is missing dependencies, so check you have them installed before running the configuration or build again.
 If you still have problems, contact the mailing list, or ask in IRC.

 ## Now that you have installed xwax... ======